-A Washington landlord who wishes to evict a tenant for non-payment of rent must serve a notice to pay rent or vacate, a.k.a 3-day notice to pay rent or quit, or 3-day notice.
+A Washington landlord who wishes to evict a tenant for non-payment of rent must serve a notice to pay rent or vacate.
+For commercial evictions, the landlord must serve a 3-day notice.
+For residential tenancies, the landlord must serve a 14-day notice.
+The residential 14-day notice must be in the form and with the specific language required by statute.

-This is mandatory whether the landlord wants the rent or just wants the tenant out and does not want rent.
+Serving the pay or vacate notice is mandatory whether the landlord wants the rent or just wants the tenant out and is not concerned about trying to collect.
 The notice must be served, must be served properly, and if the tenant pays the tenant stays (absent another basis for eviction).

 Therefore the notice must be in the alternative to pay or vacate.
 It may not be simply a notice to vacate, nor simply a notice to pay.